Montpellier Legal Clinic

 Established by Dean Guylain Clamour within the Faculty in April 2019, the Montpellier Legal Clinic is located in Building 3 of the Faculty.

 To assist individuals facing legal issues.
-Our goal is to improve access to the legal system for the most vulnerable populations (students, seniors, the unemployed, those in precarious situations, etc.) as a complement to the assistance already provided by the Maison de la Justice et du Droit, lawyers, and the legal profession as a whole.
+Our goal is to improve access to the legal system for the most vulnerable populations (students, seniors, the unemployed, those in precarious situations, etc.) as a complement to the assistance already provided by the Maison de la Justice et du Droit, attorneys, and the legal profession as a whole.

-Train students for real-world situations
+Train students to handle real-world situations

 ► Are you an individual or a student facing a legal issue?